Open from April through October

 What are the advantages of a hybrid boat?

-The hybrid boat is a recent solution for shipowners who, like us, are looking to reduce their carbon footprint while enjoying optimum cruising comfort for their passengers.
-Although the popularity of hybrid boats is on the rise, still too few shipping companies are investing in this technology, mainly due to the boat's higher initial cost compared with a traditional boat (with a better return on investment).
+Hybrid ships are a recent solution for shipowners who, like us, are looking to reduce their carbon footprint while providing optimal comfort for their passengers.
+Although the popularity of hybrid ships is on the rise, too few shipping companies are investing in this technology, mainly due to the higher initial cost of the ship compared to a traditional one (which offers a better return on investment).

-But with electric and diesel propulsion, these boats offer significant ecological advantages over traditional boats, and unrivalled comfort for passengers!
+But with both electric and diesel propulsion, these boats still offer significant environmental benefits compared to traditional boats—and unparalleled comfort for passengers!

-What to do in Porquerolles during your stopover?
-Follow the guide!
+What to do in Porquerolles your stopover?
+Follow our guide!

-After enjoying your boat crossing to Porquerolles, and your guided tour on board our hybrid boat, you'll arrive at the port for your day's stopover on the island of Porquerolles.
-What to do during your stopover in Porquerolles ?
-Just follow the guide!
+After enjoying your boat ride to Porquerolles and your guided tour aboard our hybrid boat, you’ll arrive at the port for your day trip to the island of Porquerolles.
+What to do during your stopover in Porquerolles Follow the guide!